 Social media usage has grown to become one of the most pervasive cultural phenomena in America.
-According to a survey by the Pew Research Group, in 2012 more than two-thirds of Internet users studied participated in a social networking site, with most focused towards Facebook, Twitter, Pinterest, Instagram, and Tumblr.
 Not engaging in social media, for many businesses, can be a death sentence—especially now that it has become so ubiquitous in the business world.
-As of 2014, a Social Media Examiner study found that 92% of marketers thought social media was important to their business.

 Engaging, however, requires a keen grasp of the whys.
-Simply knowing how to write an eye-catching headline or throw out a set of GIFs on Tumblr isn’t enough.
+Simply knowing how to write an eye-catching headline or posting a tweet to a thread on Twitter isn’t enough.
 To really get into the mindset necessary to succeed on social media, marketers and salespeople have to understand the reasons behind every step of the process.

 A study by the New York Times Consumer Insight Group identified five major reasons people choose to share what they do on social media sites.
-49% of participants in this study said that they shared to inform other people about what they care about or to affect new opinions or encourage action in those others.
-It’s reasonable to assume that at least one of these factors plays a role in nearly every tweet, reblog, or liked paged someone displays on a social media account.
+49% of participants in this study said that they shared to inform other people about what they care about or to affect new opinions or encourage action in others.
+It’s reasonable to assume that at least one of these factors plays a role in nearly every tweet, re-blog, or post someone displays on their social media account.
 And while these impulses may be tempered by other desires or urges, they can be considered the core of sharing, from which many other components come.

 For marketers, two of these reasons are very closely related (self-fulfillment and supporting a cause) and accordingly have been collapsed into a single description.

-The most compelling reason to share, supporting a cause affected the social media patterns of as many as 84% of survey respondents.
-These shares can come in large and small forms, ranging from a simple tweet in support of a side of a recent political issue to participation in a widespread, momentous event.
+The most compelling reason to share, supporting a cause, affected the social media patterns of as many as 84% of survey respondents.
+These shares can come in large and small forms, ranging from a simple tweet in support of one side of a recent political issue to participation in a widespread, momentous event.

 One organization that hit social media gold with a visible, effective supporting-a-cause campaign was The Amyotrophic Lateral Sclerosis (ALS) Association.
 Its Ice Bucket Challenge, in which individuals dumped buckets of ice-cold water on themselves and challenged others to either do the same or donate to the ALS Association, completely enveloped social media during its prominence.
 Politicians, business leaders, sports figures, and celebrities all got in on the act, dumping ice on themselves and raising awareness—and money—for a worthy cause.
 These videos saw tremendous play among fans of major public favors, fueling their virality.